Atulkhiyani0909/MyVault/README.md

 - **Secure Session Management**: Master password stored in `sessionStorage` for the session and cleared when you close the tab.
 - **Responsive & Modern UI**: Dark-themed, mobile-friendly interface built with Tailwind CSS.

+## 🔐 Crypto Note
+This project uses **CryptoJS (AES encryption)** for client-side encryption.
+It was chosen because of its simplicity, widespread adoption, and reliability for standard cryptographic operations — making it ideal for a secure MVP.

 ---

 ## 💻 Tech Stack